 Tools Used:

 The final solution was a two-part onboarding flow.
-Part 1 used a lightweight conversational experience to create an account, build trust, and capture only essential information.
-Part 2 moved users into a structured, multi-step profile builder designed to collect higher-signal data for matching, with clear grouping, progress tracking, and editability baked in.
-This separation reduced perceived length and made the experience feel more intentional: “sign up quickly now, finish your profile with confidence next.”
+Step 1 uses a lightweight conversational experience to create an account, build trust, and capture only essential information.
+Step 2 moves users into a structured, multi-step profile builder designed to collect higher-signal data for matching, with clear grouping, progress tracking, and editability built in.
+This separation reduced perceived length and gave users a clear mental model: sign up quickly now, complete your profile with confidence next.

-After shipping, onboarding completion improved by 22% (based on the team’s tracking), and the flow established a scalable foundation for future iteration on matching quality and introduction moments.
+After shipping, onboarding completion improved by 22% (based on team tracking), and the flow established a scalable foundation for future iteration on matching quality.